 Change in sleeping habits

-A cocaine addict tends to get anxious and irritable in between uses.
-While high, paranoia is also common.
-Other changes in behavior may include extreme talkativeness while high, or extreme depression when not using.
+An individual addicted to cocaine tends to get anxious and irritable in between uses.
+While high paranoia is common in cocaine abuse, other changes in behavior may include extreme talkativeness while high, or extreme depression when not using.

 Money often becomes a problem area given the relative high cost and short-lived nature of the drug.
 Signs may involve large amounts of cash that is unaccounted for, or being backed up on bill payments.
 Unfortunately, borrowing or stealing money may also become a problem.